 REPAIR-MDS – a ground breaking clinical trial for low/intermediate risk MDS

 A new diagnosis of low/intermediate risk MDS can be shocking – hearing you have cancer, that it's life limiting and that there are very few treatments available, may well be distressing.
 Often, the only real option for patients is to return home and 'watch and wait' until the next appointment, usually three months away.
-The REPAIR-MDS trial offers a chance to get involved in one of two new experimental treatment options.
+The REPAIR-MDS trial offered a chance to get involved in one of two new experimental treatment options.

 What is the REPAIR-MDS trial?